MicrosoftDocs/OData-docs/Odata-docs/webapiauth/overview.md

 ---
 title : "Overview"
-description: Learn about the OData WebApi Authorization library.
+description: "This articles gives an overview of what the OData WebApi Authorization library is"

 author: habbes
 ms.author: clhabins